-- Liaise with the headteacher/principal to inform him or her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations.
-This will include being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) - Act as a point of contact with the safeguarding partners; - As required, liaise with the "case manager" (as per Part four) and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member; - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - Act as a source of support, advice and expertise for all staff. - Liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - Work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school or college.
+- ➤ Liaise with the CEO/Executive Leaders/Head to inform him or her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations.
+This will include being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) - Act as a point of contact with the safeguarding partners; - As required, liaise with the "case manager" (as per Part four) and the designated officer(s) at the local authority for child protection concerns in cases which concern a employee; - Liaise with employees (especially pastoral support employees, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically. - Act as a source of support, advice and expertise for all employees. - Liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - Work with the CEO/Executive Leaders/Head and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school or college.